TABLEALL

 Masahiro Yoshitake

 Chef Masahiro Yoshitake is a sociable man; it is a pleasure to sit before him and chat as you partake in his cuisine.
-Awarded with three Michelin stars for both his Tokyo and Hong Kong restaurants in 2017, it would appear that Chef Yoshitake has always had the wind in his sails.
+Awarded with three stars for both his Tokyo and Hong Kong restaurants in 2017, it would appear that Chef Yoshitake has always had the wind in his sails.
 But behind the glory there is enormous effort and years of trial and error.

 Born in landlocked Tochigi Prefecture, Yoshitake was blessed to have a mother who loved cooking.
 Helping her in the kitchen in his high school days inspired him to become a chef.
 While his dreams involved French cuisine, his father was adamant that sushi was the path to take in terms of building a career, going independent and staying in the business long-term.
 He reluctantly joined a sushi chain called Sushi Dento, but he now has nothing but gratitude for his father’s sage advice.
 In his sixth year with the company, in the midst of a booming economy, Yoshitake was sent to New York.
 He found his feet as a fully-fledged sushi chef and proudly served up delicious bites for the many Japanese and locals who call the city home.
 Returning to Japan three years later, he wanted to try new things and earn money for the future, so Yoshitake worked at a number of places, including a Central and South American eatery and a large-scale restaurant of Japanese cuisine.
 His open-mindedness has enabled him to adopt new ideas from these varied experiences throughout his career.